 Achilles tendinopathy is a condition that manifests on the lower portion of the calf and is caused by overusing the muscle of this region, such as Gastrocnemius and or Soleus.

-When treatment is delivered in the early stages, Achilles Tendinopathy can be easy to treat and manage.
-Said so, if the injury is not looked after, the occurring damage could be much harder to resolve.
+Achilles Tendinopathy can be easy to treat and manage when treatment is delivered in the early stages.
+If the injury is not looked after, the occurring damage could be much harder to resolve.

 Occasionally, the area would present swollen and or tender at the touch.